dlouvard/roles/README.md

-# Roles And Permissions For Laravel 5
+# Roles And Permissions For Laravel 5.3

-Powerful package for handling roles and permissions in Laravel 5 (5.1 and also 5.0).
+Powerful package for handling roles and permissions in Laravel 5.3.

 - [Installation](#installation)
     - [Composer](#composer)